dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 > 3

 3. **What is this machine vulnerable to?
-(Answer in the form of: ms??-???, ex: ms08–067)**
+(Answer in the form of ms??-???, ex: ms08–067)**

-To find the vulnerability that the machine is affected by we can run nmap with the option `--script vuln` to find known vulnerabilities for the services that are found on the system
+To find the vulnerability that the machine is affected by we can run Nmap with the option `--script vuln` to find known vulnerabilities for the services that are found on the system

 ```bash
 sudo nmap -sS -sV -T4 --script=vuln -p 135,139,445 10.10.136.254 -vv